CleWiDank/BehavioralCloning/README.md

 ## File Description and how to execute:
 To drive the car in the simulator´s autonomous mode, execute ```python drive.py model.h5```
 drive.py: script to drive the car in autonomous mode
-model.py: script to create, train and validate the model
+model.py: script to create, train and validate the model (CNN)
-model.h5: trained convolution neural network
+model.h5: trained model
 ## Data recording
 The data necessary for the task of behavioral cloning is recorded in training mode.
 3 cameras are located in the center, left, and right of the car facing forward (see picture below).
 They